 Joint pain can persist in subacute or chronic form for several months or even years, particularly in older patients.
 In a retrospective South African study, 10% of patients were still affected 3 to 5 years after acute infection by the chikungunya virus.

 The first epidemic caused by the chikungunya virus was recorded in Tanzania in 1952.
-Since then, infection by the chikungunya virus has continued to develop in endemic and epidemic form on the African and Asian continents, particularly in India since 2006 (with around 2 million confirmed and suspected cases) and in the Indian Ocean region.
-In 2007, chikungunya was also recorded in Europe for the first time, with several hundred cases in Italy in September of that year.
+Since then, infection by the chikungunya virus has continued to develop in endemic and epidemic form on the African and Asian continents, particularly in India since 2006 and in the Indian Ocean region.
+In 2007, chikungunya was also recorded in Europe for the first time, with several hundred cases in the north west of Italy in September of that year.
 In 2010, the first two indigenous cases of chikungunya were recorded in France, in the Var department.
 In 2011, New Caledonia was affected, and in December 2013 an epidemic broke out in the Caribbean, in Saint-Martin.
 It spread to the rest of the Caribbean and then to the American continent.
 Finally, French Polynesia was reached in 2014.

 There is a real possibility that the chikungunya virus might spread in the warmer regions of Europe, where the Aedes albopictus mosquito vector, known as the tiger mosquito, has established itself especially in Italy and the south of France.
 In September 2007, an epidemic outbreak occurred in the Ravenna region of Italy, affecting some three hundred people.
 It is believed to have been introduced by a traveler returning from India.
 The first two indigenous cases of chikungunya in France were detected in 2010 in the Var department, and then in October 2014 12 other indigenous cases were observed in Montpellier.
 In 2017, 17 other chikungunya cases were reported in the PACA region.
 There is risk of dengue and chikungunya becoming endemic in southern Europe and they are therefore being followed by the public health authorities.
 This has led to chikungunya being added to the notifiable diseases list, and surveillance measures have been stepped up since January 2006.

 Africa and Asia